BrailleBennett/vi-access/README.md

 ## Things to Note

-This pack is still in its early stages.
-Join the [Discord server](https://discord.mcaccess.org) and use `#mc-general` to post mod suggestions or feedback.
+This pack is always looking to improve.
+Join the [Discord server](https://discord.gg/r3PE6m8qsQ) and use `#feedback-and-suggestions` to post mod suggestions or feedback.

-Additional mods will be added to assist low vision users by enlarging UI elements, increasing visual feedback on in-game actions, and more.
+Additional mods are planned to be added to assist low vision users by enlarging UI elements, increasing visual feedback on in-game actions, and more.